Many military borrowers consider the mortgage process over and done once settlement is completed. Alas, it just isn’t so.

 VA financing, like all other forms of mortgage lending, requires that you pay more than just principal and interest.
 Even if all payments for VA loans are being made there are other obligations which have to be met, especially taxes and insurance.

-There is good logic behind such VA requirements.
+There is good logic behind such VA requirements – they can be a plus side of VA loans.
 If property taxes are unpaid the local government can foreclose the property — even if the monthly payments for principal and interest are up-to-date.
 And if what is called homeowners’ or hazard insurance is unpaid — typically fire, theft and liability coverage — then the mortgage contract has been breached and the lender has the right to foreclose.

 Why are lenders so sticky about homeowners’ insurance?
 The loan is secured by the property.
 If the property is reduced in value or destroyed then the value of the lender’s security is also hurt.
 To protect their security, lenders require borrowers to get property coverage as a condition of making the mortgage.